davaya/jadn2/docs/im-summary.md

   * UntaggedChoice

-As illustrated in the Coordinate example, the Record compound type defines both an Array and a Map form of the collection of values it contains, allowing both to be serialized and defining equivalence between them.
+As illustrated in the Coordinate example, the Record compound type defines both an Array and a Map form of the collection of values it contains, allowing both to be serialized using the same IM and defining equivalence between them.
 JADN also defines both numeric and string forms of Map keys, using the long form for human readability and the concise numeric index for machine-optimized messaging.

 ---------
 **Parking lot:**